madpsy/ninotnc-set-mode/README.md

 # ninotnc-set-mode

-HTML version available at [a GitHub Pages](https://madpsy.github.io/ninotnc-set-mode)
+HTML version available at [GitHub Pages](https://madpsy.github.io/ninotnc-set-mode)

 CLI tool to set the operating mode of a NinoTNC either via serial or TCP.
 Prebuilt binaries in Releases.